Sheldon-Chong/Sheldon-chong/README.md

 ## Hi there, I'm Sheldon Chong 👋
 ### About me
 I am a 18 y.o. multi-talented Game Developer, Coder, Digital Artist, YouTuber, Animator, Speaker, Author, Musician, Entrepreneur & Changemaker with a mission to inspire creativity and transform mindsets.
 I have been conducting workshops on cartooning, comic drawing, coding, 2D Animation and other creative workshops for the past 9 years.
-My younger brother and I manage a YouTube Channel called CyberLegends Animations, which currently has amassed a 800k subscribers and over 150 million views (As at 24 Oct 2024).

 ### Youtube
+Alongside my brother, we manage a YouTube Channel called CyberLegends Animations, which currently has amassed a 800k subscribers and over 150 million views (As at 24 Oct 2024).

 <p align="center">
 	<img src='image.png' width=500>
 </p>

-Alongside my brother, I currently run the YouTube channel CyberLegends Animations.

 ### Socials